 The Impact Of Lower Refunds

-Contrary to a common misconception, a tax refund isn’t free money.
-Rather, it’s earned income that was never collected upfront.
+A tax refund isn’t free money — it’s earned income that was never collected upfront.

-Still, a large number of Australian households depend on tax refunds to cover major bills, pay off debt, or address expenses they’ve been putting off, like medical care.
-For these families, a lower refund than expected could be hugely problematic.
+But a large number of Australian households depend on tax refunds to cover major bills, pay off debt, or address expenses.
+A lower refund than expected could throw their financial plans out of whack.